 At Frodsham Manor House Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the National Curriculum (2014) alongside other experiences and opportunities which enrich and broaden the horizons of our pupils.
+The curriculum incorporates the statutory requirements of the National Curriculum (2014) alongside other experiences and opportunities which enrich and broaden the horizon of our children.

-The National Curriculum subjects are English, Maths, Science, History, Geography, Religion and World Views, Art and Design, Music, Computing, Design and Technology, Physical Education, and for KS2 a modern foreign language (French).
+The National Curriculum subjects are English, Maths, Science, History, Geography, Religion and World Views, Art and Design, Music, Computing, Design and Technology, Physical Education, PSHRE and MFL in KS2.

 - To nurture and develop well-rounded, curious, capable and empathetic individuals

-- To give children the skills, knowledge and attitude to lead a rich and fulfilling lifelife
+- To give children the skills, knowledge and attitude to lead a rich and fulfilling life

 The design and implementation of our curriculum consists of: